mathworks-ref-arch/license-manager-for-matlab-on-azure/README.md

 - An Azure™ account.

 - A valid MathWorks™ license.
-For more information on how to configure your license for cloud use, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).
+For more information on how to configure your license for cloud use, see [Confirm Licensing for MathWorks Products Running on the Cloud](https://mathworks.com/help/install/license/licensing-for-mathworks-products-running-on-the-cloud.html).

 - To be an administrator of the network license that you want to use.